 10 If you let residential property, take action to lessen the impact of the restriction on tax relief for finance costs.
 The restriction is being phased in over four years to 2020.
 For the current tax year, only 50% of finance costs including mortgage interest are deductible, and a 20% tax credit is given in their place.
 From 2020/21, all tax relief on finance costs will be replaced by the 20% tax credit.
+The

-The restriction can be avoided by using a limited company for new buy-tolets, or transferring your existing property business into a company.
+The 'Help to Buy ISA' provides first time home buyers with a maximum government bonus of £3,000 for those who save £12,000. restriction can be avoided by using a limited company for new buy-tolets, or transferring your existing property business into a company.
 You could consider selling some properties to pay some or all of the borrowing on the ones retained, or replacing residential properties with commercial let properties.
 However, be warned before taking such steps - other taxes such as CGT and land transaction charges need to be considered.